dvgaba/easy-random/README.md

 Active

 ## Latest news
+* 8/3/2022: Added support to JDK 16 and Java Record and minor bug fixes
 * 15/11/2020: Easy Random v5.0.0 is out and is now based on Java 11.
 Feature wise, this release is the same as v4.3.0.
 Please check the [release notes](https://github.com/j-easy/easy-random/releases/tag/easy-random-5.0.0) for more details.
 * 07/11/2020: Easy Random v4.3.0 is now released with support for generic types and fluent setters!
 You can find all details in the [change log](https://github.com/j-easy/easy-random/releases/tag/easy-random-4.3.0).